 Extra credit has to be related to the curriculum and should provide meaningful academic enrichment opportunities.
-Volunteering and community service are acceptable activities to count for extra credit.
 Students should not be penalized if they cannot make evening or weekend activities; they should be given an alternative assignment to count toward extra credit.
 If parents are to sign a student test for extra credit points, students are to correct test mistakes.
 If a teacher chooses to use extra credit, it should be limited to raising the 9 week average to no more than 3%.
+A final 9 week grade cannot exceed 100%.